RobotGB/Invoice-Collator/README.md

 You will need to manually install PHP.
 Instructions can be found [here](https://sites.google.com/a/brainlabsdigital.com/wiki/tech/tips/programming/php/installation)

 ## Running
-To run, create a folder and put all the invoice excel files you would like the tool to process within it.
+Downlod this tool by clicking the green 'Clone or Downlod' button at the top of this page To run, create a folder and put all the invoice excel files you would like the tool to process within it.

-Run the file bin\run.bat (windows) or bin/run.sh (mac), you will be prompted to enter the path of the above folder.
+Windows :
+    Run the file bin/run.bat
-This can be acquired by opening that folder and clicking in the address bar at the top and copy and pasting The tool will collate the summary pages for each individual excel and create a summary excel containing all of the individual summary sheets together
+    You will be asked to enter the directory you want to run on This can be acquired by opening that folder and clicking in the address bar at the top and copy and pasting Mac :
+    Right click the file bin/run.sh > open with > other > search for terminal > always > ok
+    You will be asked to enter the directory you want to run on You can do this by dragging and dropping the desired folder into the terminal window

 ## Support